Vungle/Unity-Plugin/README.md

 * The Vungle Unity Plugin supports both Unity 5 and Unity 4.

 ## Release Notes
-## VERSION 2.2.4
+## VERSION 3.0.0
-* Integrated Android Publisher SDK v3.3.3
+* Integrated Vungle Windows 10 SDK
-* Resolved potential package conflict related to MiniJSON libary
-* Implemented OnAdPlayableEvent to sync up with platform SDK
-* Implemented OnAdFinishedEvent that replaces deprecated onAdEndedEvent and onAdViewedEvent.
-New event provide single source of information for ad completion.
-* Added VersionInfo property to query plug-in and SDK version for diagnostic purposes
-* Fixed several minor bugs
+* Several minor fixes

 ## License
 The Vungle Unity-Plugin is available under a commercial license.
 See the LICENSE file for more info.